mentalisttraceur/robotframework-dependencylibrary/README.rst

 Failing Dependencies
 --------------------

-If a dependency failed, the depending test also fails:
+If a dependency failed, the depending test is skipped instead of redundantly failing as well:

 .. code:: robotframework